DanerSound/LearningVim/README.md

 ```
 x
 ```
-* Enter in Insert Mode (Insert before the cursor):
+* Enter in Insert Mode (insert before the cursor):
 ```
 i
 ```

-* Enter in Insert Mode next to the character focused (Append after the character):
+* Enter in Insert Mode next to the character focused (append after the character):
 ```
 a
 ```

-* Append text to the line focused (This will put you on Insert Mode at the end of the line of the character focused):
+* Append text to the line focused (this will put you on Insert Mode at the end of the line of the character focused):
 ```
 A or Shift+a
 ```